 When I was growing up, my grandparents had a grapevine in their yard.
 My cousins and I would watch those grapes all summer as they grew from tiny green spheres into fully ripe, dark purple grapes.
 Come late summer, our whole family would be standing out by the grapevine, eating grapes and talking for hours at a time.

 August just isn’t complete without the sweet taste of concord grapes.

 My home now also has grapevines in the yard.
 They didn’t produce well the first summer we lived here, but after my husband set in and started taking care of them after years of neglect, they have been producing abundant grapes.
 While my daughters and I love to stand out in the yard and eat them straight off the vine, I’ve had to find something else to do with all of the grapes we have.

-I’ve made jelly a few times, but this year I decided to follow my mother-in-law’s advice and make some homemade grape juice.
-She has been making grape juice for years and was able to pass on some wisdom to me.
+I’ve made jelly a few times, but this year I decided to follow my mother-in-law’s advice and learn how to make grape juice.
+She has been making homemade grape juice for years and was able to pass on some wisdom to me.

 How to Make Grape Juice